 Dayton Public Schools offers diverse options for early childhood education.
 DPS Early Childhood Education programs provide services for children from 3.5-to-5 years old.
 As a district, the goal is to consolidate the efforts of all preschool programs by establishing a common vision for meeting the needs of a diverse preschool population.
 You must be a resident of the Dayton Public Schools district to take advantage of these wonderful programs.

 HOW DO I ENROLL MY CHILD IN A DPS PRESCHOOL PROGRAM?

 Enrollment at Dayton Public Schools is open for students in Preschool through grade 12.
-The registration process is much the same for all, but there are some added forms that preschool parents/guardians must fill out for their child.
+The registration process is much the same for all, but there are some added forms that preschool parents/guardians must fill out for their children.

 Begin the process here or call the Student Enrollment Center for assistance at (937) 542-5555.